IBM/SalesEnablement-L3-Guidance/docs/machine-setup/03 Install MKDOCS and plugins.md

 pip3 install pymdown-extensions
 ```

-Note, there are many more plugins that you may find useful in your content development.
+Note, there are many more MkDocs <a href="https://github.com/mkdocs/mkdocs/wiki/MkDocs-Themes" target="_blank">themes</a> and <a href="https://github.com/mkdocs/catalog" target="_blank">plugins</a> that you may find useful in your content development.
+However, to be consistent with other IBM Cloud L3s, I suggest sticking with the Material plugin that you just installed.